Testing enetcache

 enetcache> Build/Scripts/runTests.sh -h

-On some versions of MacOS you might get the following error message when executing run
+On some versions of MacOS run might produce the following error:

 $ ./Build/Scripts/runTests.sh